jmuzet/myCustomTabView/README.md

 # myCustomTabView for macOS (and iOS)

-This repository provides you with one example on how to implement macOS settings look on other TabView.
+This repository provides you with one example on how to implement macOS settings look on customized TabView.

+## Outcome

 <img align="right" src="https://github.com/jmuzet/myCustomTabView/blob/main/pic/myCustomTabView.png">